-- Research collaborations are fundamental to new knowledge discovery; thus, collaboration is core to student training and university research portfolios. - Global collaboration solutions should be sustainable and evolve with current and future needs.
+- Research collaborations are fundamental to new knowledge discovery; thus, collaboration is core to student training and university research portfolios, university core missions. - Reuse solutions designed for research collaboration; communicate their existence to campus IAM; and use them in non-research settings to maximize return on investment. - Global collaboration solutions should be sustainable and evolve with current and future needs.
 This is a worthwhile investment for Internet2 and member institutions. - A "ready for collaboration" reference best practice model for InCommon IdPs should be developed and maintained. - New and existing components/tools for federated collaboration such as CILogon, COmanage, and perhaps SaToSa, PyFF, etc. should be encouraged, incubated, and enhanced. - These components are encouraged to be implemented in the spirit of how they will be used, not only as a single code base in a single installation or managed installation, but also offered as a hosted service so that a common component can serve various deployment models efficiently and sustainably. - Cataloging and adding to the set of collaboration tools able to use federated IAM will increase the usefulness of InCommon to university faculty investigators. - Expertise in the use and implementation of these solutions in the field should be cultivated.